frankframework/frank-manual/docs/source/horizonsTransform.rst

    ``name`` attribute "insertBooking".
 The output of that pipe is an XML coming from the database that expresses the result of the INSERT query.
-Session key "originalMessage" points to the original input message of the adapter, which is what we need.
+Session key "originalMessage" points to the original input message of the pipeline, which is what we need.

 Finally, update the pipe with ``name`` attribute "insertBooking".
 Update its "success" forward to have ``path`` "getDestinations".